Diet or Exercise More Important

 Is Diet or Exercise More Important for a Healthier

-While diet may play a more significant role in weight management, the benefits of exercise without dieting should not be underestimated.
+Diet is important for managing weight, but we should not overlook the benefits of exercise alone.
 Exercise offers a plethora of health advantages that go beyond weight loss, including:

-• Improved cardiovascular health: Regular physical activity has been shown to reduce the risk of heart disease, stroke, and high blood pressure.
+• Regular exercise can improve heart health.
+It helps lower the risk of heart disease, stroke, and high blood pressure.

 • Increased muscle mass: As we age, we naturally lose muscle mass, which can lead to a decrease in strength and mobility.
 Exercise can help maintain and even increase muscle mass, promoting better overall functioning.